chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 **Unit 1: Welcome and Warm-up**

-Duration: ~ 15 Min.
+Duration: ~ 20 Min.

-    {{|>}}
-> Good morning, and welcome to our tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at International Semantic Web Conference (ISWC) 2025 in Nara.
+> Good morning, and welcome to the tutorial **SODa WissKI Bits: Ontology-driven Research Data Modeling** here at International Semantic Web Conference (ISWC) 2025 in Nara.
-> My name is **Canan**, and I will guide you today through a hands-on exploration of WissKI, a virtual research environment for GLAMs (Gallery, Library, Archive, and Museum) institutions and their collections.
+> My name is **Canan**, and I will guide you through this hands-on exploration of WissKI, a virtual research environment for GLAMs (Gallery, Library, Archive, and Museum) institutions and their collections.
 > This tutorial follows a **learning-by-doing approach**.
-That means we will not only discuss ontology-based data modeling – we will work with real data and model step by step together.
+> That means we will not only discuss ontology-based data modeling – we will work with real data examples and model step by step together.

 ## Session Outline